iotaledger/ict/README.md

 ## Development

 This project is still in early development.
 Community contributions are highly appreciated.
+Please read our [contribution sheet](/docs/CONTRIBUTE.md) first.